zuozhenggh/learning-library/analytics-library/oas-retail-qsr/create-main-dashboard/create-main-dashboard.md

     ![creating calculation](./images/creating-calculation.png " ")

 13. Now we will **create a new metric** called **"Previous Year - Salary & Wage"**.
-Notice there are a wide range of functions available for creating custom calculations using the expression builder. **We are going to use the code snippet below**.
-Feel free explore the expression builder and create the calculation that way.
-In the box below the name of our new calculation, click the **copy** button and paste it into the calculation box.
+Notice there are a wide range of functions available for creating custom calculations using the expression builder. **We are going to use the code snippet below**, click the copy button and paste it into the calculation box on OAS.
+Feel free explore the expression builder and create more calculations.

         <copy>(FILTER(XSA('weblogic'.'Financial (1)')."Columns"."Previous Year - Operating Expenses" USING XSA('weblogic'.'Financial (1)')."Columns"."Account Group"='Salary & Wage'))</copy>